Miodowa Street, Kraków

+Miodowa Street (Polish: Ulica Miodowa, lit.
+Honey Street) - a historic street in Kazimierz and Grzegórzki (eastern part behind the railway viaduct), the former districts of Kraków, Poland.

 History

-Between the city walls of Kazimierz and the Vistula River, a suburban road ran along the walls in the Middle Ages.
+Between the city walls of Kazimierz and the Old Vistula River (current Józefa Dietla Street), a suburban road ran along the walls in the Middle Ages.
 After the demolition of Kazimierz’s city walls in the early 19th century, a street called Podbrzeże or Podbrzezie emerged, named after the suburb between the river and the walls.
 It was laid out around 1865 based on regulatory plans from 1828 and 1844.

 The current name was given in 1858.

 Before 1889, the street was extended beyond Starowiślna Street.
 In its eastern section, the street passes through a road underpass beneath railway line No. 91.

 Architecture

 The buildings consist mainly of late 19th- and early 20th-century tenement houses, synagogues, and schools: